BiTinerary/PersonalAPI/ReadMe.md

 #Requirements:<br>
 Windows for some hard coded commands.<br>
-Use `os.system` in conjunction with `if/else/try/except` to determine os and send shutdown command, etc...<br>
 `pip install pygooglevoice`<br>
 `pip install pycrypto`<br>
 (All others should be included in Python by default)<br>